FSD Logo - White

 As soon as the security situation allowed, demining and risk education were resumed.

-To date, FSD is mainly active in the provinces of Chernihiv and Kharkiv.
+To date, FSD is active in the provinces of Chernihiv, Kharkiv, Donetsk and Kherson.

-FSD’s Ukraine programme is funded by the U.S. Department of State, the Ukraine Humanitarian Fund, Swiss Solidarity, the Swiss Federal Department of Foreign Affairs and several private foundations, Swiss cantons and municipalities.
+FSD’s programme in Ukraine is funded by the Swiss Federal Department of Foreign Affairs, Swiss Solidarity, the U.S. Department of State, the World Food Programme and the Food and Agriculture Organisation of the United Nations, and several private foundations, Swiss cantons and municipalities.

 newsletter